-You’ll find our picks of the best CPUs for gaming below, all based on our testing.
-Remember that you’ll also need to pair your new CPU with a compatible motherboard, as different chips will fit into different sockets.
-When you’re ready, check out our guide on how to install a new CPU, as well whether air cooling or liquid cooling will be better for your build.
+For now, you can find our picks of the best gaming CPUs below, all based on in-house testing.
+You can also check out our handy guides to matching a new CPU with a compatible motherboard, how to install a CPU for the first time and whether air cooling or liquid cooling will better suit your PC build.

 - Intel Core i5-12600K- the best Intel GPU for gaming, and the best CPU for gaming overall